March 2020 NEWSLETTER

 Kia ora to all our friends, supporters and visitors

 In case all this is new to you, lightcolourvision.org is a non-profit project exploring light, colour, vision and also asks the question, how can we see more?
-In a nutshell, it’s all about making sense and altering our views of ourselves and the world and is designed as a resource for students, teachers, educators and researchers of all ages.
+In a nutshell, it’s all about making sense and developing our views of ourselves and the world.
+It’s designed as a resource for students, teachers, educators and researchers of all ages.

-We launched lightcolourvision.org eight months ago and it’s a rollercoaster.
+We launched lightcolourvision.org nine months ago and it’s a rollercoaster.
 The site grows every day as we add new content and functionality.
-You can find out what we have been up to since our previous newsletter in the updates below.
+Find out what we have been up to since our previous newsletter in the updates below.
 To see the site for the first time, or to see how it’s developed since your last visit, just follow the link below.

 TASKS COMPLETED DURING THE LAST 20 WEEKS

 Let’s start off with an update on what we’ve been up to since our AUGUST 2019 NEWSLETTER.
 This is just a summary, there have been many incidental additions and improvements to the site as well.

 - Donations and payment gateways have now been added to the site.
 This is key to our fundraising efforts.
 We selected DONORBOX to handle the donations and STRIPE to handle credit card and Paypal deposits.
 Both platforms are widely recognised, have multiple levels of security and make the donation process as smooth and straightforward as possible.